sallliisa/oo-poor-security-metrics-demo/MediLink/SECURITY_REFACTORING_ANALYSIS.md

 ### Overall Assessment

 **Before Refactoring:**

-- ⚠️ Moderate security vulnerabilities
 - 🔴 31% of attributes vulnerable (AVR = 0.31)
-- 🔴 50% of methods expose sensitive data (VA = 0.50)
+- 🔴 50% of methods expose sensitive data
-- 🔴 Plain text credentials
-- ❌ HIPAA non-compliant

 **After Refactoring:**

-- ✅ **Improved to 21% vulnerable attributes** (AVR = 0.21)
+- ✅ **Improved to 0% vulnerable attributes** (AVR = 0.00) - All sensitive data is encapsulated.
 - ✅ **Reduced method exposure to 33%** (VA = 0.33)
-- ✅ **Password hashing implemented**
-- ✅ **Authentication tokens protected**
-- ✅ **Most critical data (NIK, DrugName) encapsulated**
+- ✅ **Critical Data Encapsulated**: NIK, DOB, History, Contacts are all private.
-- ✅ **Data duplication eliminated**
+- ✅ **Doctor License Encapsulated**: Made private.
-- ⚠️ Partially HIPAA compliant (authentication improved)

 ### Recommendation
 **Status:** ⚠️ **IMPROVED BUT NOT PRODUCTION READY**

-This refactoring represents a **realistic, incremental improvement** that addresses the most critical vulnerabilities through proper OOP design principles.
-The system is **significantly more secure** than before, but still requires:

-- Encryption at rest for remaining sensitive fields
-- Access control implementation in getter methods
-- Audit logging for compliance

-**This is a good first step** that demonstrates how proper encapsulation and credential management can meaningfully improve security without requiring a complete system rewrite.

----

-_Analysis completed: December 8, 2025_
-_Analyst: Security Metrics Team_
-_Classification: Educational Use - Conservative Refactoring Demonstration_
+This refactoring successfully applies OOP encapsulation to protect all sensitive attributes.
+The system is structurally sound, but still requires **encryption** and **explicit access control logic** inside the new getters to be fully secure.